KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 These are good all-purpose commands as long as performance is no a critical factor in your script.
 They are great for individual or small content requests.
 For large sets of data where performance matters more than readability, we can turn to the .Net framework.
 I will come back to this one.

+## Import data with Get-Content

+`Get-Content` is the goto command for reading data.
+By default, this command will read each line of the file.
+You end up with an array of strings.
+This also passes down the pipe nicely.

+The `-Raw` parameter will bring the entire contents in as a multi-line string.
+This also performs faster because fewer objects are getting created.

+    Get-Content -Path $Path -Raw

 ## Save column based data with Export-CSV

 If you ever need to save data for Excel, `Export-CSV` is your starting point.
 This is good for storing an object or basic structured data that can be imported later.
 The CSV format is comma separated values in a text file.
 Excel is often the default viewer for CSV files.